scarabdesign/EmailClientProof/README.md

 ```bash
 http://localhost:5268
 ```
-I've tried to make the application as intuitive as possible, but below would be a basic workflow.
+I've tried to make the application as intuitive as possible, but below would be a basic work-flow.
 1. Click to create a new Campaign.
-    - This will create a new Email Campaign and open the Campaign editor.
+    - This will open the Campaign editor.
 2. Fill in all the required fields and click the "Save Campaign" button.
 	- This will save the Campaign and allow you to put in recipients.
-3. Type in one or more recipient email addresses seperated by comma or space.
+3. Type in one or more recipient email addresses separated by comma or space.
 Click the "Add" button.
-	- This will add the recipients to the list of email attemps at the bottom
+	- This will add the recipients to the list of email attempts at the bottom
-    - The list will update itself to show the status of the email attemps at the bottom and will update itself when it get's an update from the server.
+    - The list will automatically update as it gets status updates from the API.

-To get a glimps of what's going on under the hood, look at the running command prompt and open the link that says:
+To get a glimpse of what's going on under the hood, look at the running command prompt and open the link that says:
 ```bash
 > Log into the dashboard at http://localhost:XXXX?...
 ```
 When it loads you will see a list of all the running services.
 To see emails sent locally, click on the URL for the `maildev` service.
-This will open a new tab with the local mail server.
+This will open a new tab with the local mail server interface.

-## Sending to other email servers
+## Sending to other SMTP servers
-To set up the application to send emails to a real SMTP server, you will need to edit the `appsettings.json` file in the EmailClient.ApiService directory.
+To set up the application to send emails to a real SMTP server, you will need to edit the `appsettings.json` file in the `EmailClient.ApiService` directory.
 Under `ExternalEmailHosts` there's listed an example entry for `sampleemail@gmail.com`.
-When using email addresses listed here as the `Sender` of a campain, the application will use the the information listed here to attempt to make a connection to that SMTP server.
+When using email addresses listed here as the `Sender` of a campaign, the application will use the information listed here to attempt to make a connection to that SMTP server.

-To send an email through Gmail's SMTP server, you will need to set up 2fa authentication and create an app password.
+To send an email through Gmail's SMTP server, you will need to set up 2fa authentication and create an app
+password:

 1. Visit the Google Account settings.
-2. Select “Security” from the left-hand side.
+2. Select "Security" from the left-hand side.
-3. Under the “Signing in to Google” section, click on “2-Step Verification” and follow the prompts to enable it.
+3. Under the "Signing in to Google" section, click on "2-Step Verification" and follow the prompts to enable it.
-4. After enabling two-step verification, search for “App Passwords”.
+4. After enabling two-step verification, search for "App Passwords".
 You may be asked to re-enter your password.
-5. In the App passwords section, supply a name for the app and clicl on “Create”.
+5. In the App passwords section, supply a name for the app and click on "Create".
 6. Google will generate a new 16-character password for you.
-Copy and paste that into the `appsettings.json` file.
+7. Add a new section in the `appsettings.json` as the email you wish to use.
+8. Paste the App password in for `pass`.
+9. Type in `smtp.gmail.com` for `host`.
+10. Make the port `587`.

 ## Using Postman

 Included in the root of the project folder is a file called `EmailProof.postman_collection.json`.
 In Postman, click the `Import` button and drop that file into it.

 - Once they are imported, find the entry called `addCampaign`.
 Click the `Body` tab to examine the payload and make changes if desired.
 Click `Send`.
 What's returned should be an `ok` response and an `id` of the newly created campaign:
 ```JSON
 {
     "result": "ok",
     "id": 1
 }
 ```
+If the web front end page is open, you should see the new campaign automatically appear in the list.

 - Next, go to `getAllCampains` and click `Send`.
 Admire the list.

 - Now, go to `addAttempt` and examine the body there, making changes as you see fit.
-Be sure the use the `campaignId` of a valid campain in the lists on the previous step.
+Be sure the use the `campaignId` of a valid campaign in the lists on the previous step.
 Click the `Send` button:
 ```JSON
 {
     "email": "sampleRecipient@emailme.com",